davehardy632/quantified_self/README.md

 * Install the requirements using npm:
 > npm install

-  This will install the required pacakges for the project.
+  This will install the required packages for the project.

 * Create and migrate the local database using sequelize:
 > npx sequelize db:create